 This category encourages and supports the following two outcomes:

 Last year's Challenge America Fast-Track guidelines are here: http://www.nea.gov/grants/apply/GAP14/Challenge.html

 |Number of Nominees Allowed||

 One (1) application on behalf of The University per year through one of the above programs (Not through each of the above programs)

 |Required Internal Review Documents||

-Separate and identifiable components under The University (such as a presenting organization, radio station, museum, or UT Press) may submit a separate proposal for each program.
+Under The University (such as a presenting organization, radio station, museum, or UT Press) may submit a separate proposal for each program.
+Each Independent component must send information pertaining to their vetted candidate/project to email@example.com to ensure that application is recognized as the official component nominee.
 An academic department is NOT an independent component.
 Please clear independent component proposals through the limited submission email address.
-If you are unsure you are a separate component, please contact me immediately at email@example.com or by phone at (512) 471-6424.
+If you are unsure you are a separate component, please contact OSP immediately at firstname.lastname@example.org or by phone at (512) 471-6424.

 |Nominee(s) Selected to Advance||Dr. Deborah A. Paredez, College of Liberal Arts|